vesk4000/Couriers/README.md

 ### Populating `CouriersDB`

-To populate the database we used SQLizer, an online tool which generates SQL code from an Excel spreadsheet.
+To populate the database we used **SQLizer**, an online tool which generates SQL code from an Excel spreadsheet.
 At first it was somewhat annoying to use but once we understood how to use it work flowed smoothly.

 In order to populate `CouriersDB` we had to split the data from the initial 1NF[^1nf] table into several small ones.
-Then, as we said, in order to `INSERT` the data into the **database** we used a tool (sqlizer.io), which transforms .xlsx/.xls tables sheets into `INSERT INTO` statements.
+Then, as we said, in order to `INSERT` the data into the **database** we used **SQLizer**, which transforms `.xlsx/.xls` tables sheets into `INSERT INTO` statements.

->**Note:** Due to the fact that **sqlizer** had issues converting .xls sheets into MSSQL statements, we had to convert them into MySQL ones and then alter the code in order to be usable in our MSSQL database.
+>**Note:** Due to the fact that **SQLizer** had issues converting .xls sheets into MSSQL statements, we had to convert them into MySQL ones and then alter the code in order to be usable in our MSSQL database.

 After the export of those `INSERT INTO` statements we had to insert that data into our tables, but due to the necessity of formating that data we had to `CREATE` temporary tables, `INSERT` the mentioned above data into them and then reinsert that data with some minor changes into the specific tables (`dbo.Orders`, `dbo.Clients`, `dbo.Dispatchers`, `dbo.Couriers`, `dbo.Recipients`, `dbo.Addresses`, and `dbo.TypesOfService`).